egoist/poi/website/docs/cli.md

 poi build --baseDir web
 ```

-You should use a directory which contains `package.json` as the base directory, generally you don;t need to change this unless you're sure what you're doing.
+You should use a directory which contains `package.json` as the base directory, generally you don't need to change this unless you're sure what you're doing.

 The default value is `.` which is the current working directory `process.cwd()`.